mredenti/gpu-computing-school/KOKKOS/vectorAdd/index.md

         make
         ```

-        ???+ question

-            What is the compiler being used?

         The compilation step should give you yield an executable named `vecAdd.serialx`

         To run the serial Kokkos version of the vector addition program launch an interactive session and run the program